 | Unlimited data | In some destinations | In selected destinations |

-The trick is not to just look at the price of the first package.
+The trick is not to look only at the price of the first package.
 A very cheap 1 GB plan that runs out in two days of maps and WhatsApp with videos forces you to repurchase, and that's where Airalo can end up costing more than a medium Ubigi plan.
-Before buying, calculate your actual gigabytes; if you're on a tight budget, check how much data you need for your trip so you don't run short or pay too much.
+Before buying, also decide when you activate the profile: whether you do it in advance from home or wait until you land changes what suits you, and that calculation is explained in buying the eSIM before leaving or at the destination.
+It's not a minor detail: activating a limited-day plan too early eats up data days without using them.

-Tip: always compare the cost per GB of the full plan you will use, not the price of the tempting 1 GB package.
+Tip: Always compare the cost per GB of the full plan you're going to use, not the price of the promotional 1 GB package.
 That number is misleading.

 Coverage and network quality

-Both rely on local operators, so coverage depends more on the country than the brand.
-Airalo usually lists the network you connect to before purchasing; Ubigi tends to prioritize networks with good data roaming.
+Both rely on local operators, so coverage depends on the country more than the brand.
+Airalo usually lists the network you'll connect to before buying; Ubigi tends to prioritize networks with good data roaming.
 In practice, in large cities, both work well; differences appear in rural areas, where the underlying operator dictates performance.
 If your destination has poor mobile coverage in general, no eSIM will fix it.

 Activation and ease of use

 The process is almost identical: you buy, receive a QR, scan it in the eSIM settings, and activate data upon landing.
-Airalo adds a direct installation option for many recent mobiles without a QR; Ubigi makes it easy to install the profile from its app.
-In both cases, the key is to install before leaving home with Wi-Fi and activate only upon reaching your destination.
+Airalo adds a direct installation option for many recent phones without a QR; Ubigi makes it easy to install the profile from its app.
+In both cases, the key is to install before leaving home with Wi-Fi and only activate upon arrival at your destination.

 App, top-ups and support

-This is where each one's philosophy is evident.
+This is where each one's philosophy becomes apparent.
 Ubigi's app focuses on managing your profile and topping up in two taps without scanning another QR, which is convenient for frequent travelers.
-Airalo's app works like a store: you browse by country, purchase, and manage each eSIM separately.
-For a one-off trip, it doesn't matter; for ten trips a year, Ubigi's saves friction.
+Airalo's app works like a store: you browse by country, buy, and manage each eSIM separately.
+For a one-off trip, it doesn't matter; for ten trips a year, Ubigi's saves hassle.

-Choose Airalo if you're taking a single trip, want the lowest entry price, and don't mind managing multiple eSIMs.
-Choose Ubigi if you travel frequently, value topping up without reinstalling, and often move between several regions.
-And consider a third option if what you're looking for is support in your language and a simple app without surprises.
+Choose Airalo if you take an occasional trip, want the lowest entry price, and don't mind managing multiple eSIMs.
+Choose Ubigi if you travel frequently, value topping up without reinstalling, and usually move between several regions.
+And consider a third option if what you're looking for is support in your language and a simple, surprise-free app.

 - Once-a-year traveler: Airalo for initial price, or an eSIM with Spanish support for peace of mind.

-- Frequent multi-country traveler: Ubigi for convenience of top-ups and regional profiles.
+- Frequent multi-country traveler: Ubigi for top-up convenience and regional profiles.

 - Those who hate complications: an eSIM with 1-minute activation and help in Spanish when something goes wrong.